 You should be able to determine the amount of food you should give your dog.
 Your vet will be able to determine this through your dog’s weight, age, and other factors.
 It is recommended to feed your dog twice a day for adult dogs and three to four times for puppies.

 Dogs love routines and that is why you should teach him to feed at particular times.
-Once you have trained him to feed at the scheduled time, you will be able to predict his pooping schedule.
+Once you have trained him to feed at the scheduled time, .
 This way, you can always be able to pick up waste to keep him from eating it.

 However, if you own a highly active dog, you may have to consider increasing his food amount.
 You should be able to consult with the vet about the amount of food to offer him.